ericserafim/workday-autohotkeys/README.md

 # Workday AutoHotKeys

-Here you'll find some utilities/scripts that can make your workday better.
+Here you'll find some utilities/scripts that can make your workday easier.
 To run these scripts, you need to install AutoHotKey language https://www.autohotkey.com/

 ## Snippets